Reporting Healthcare Fraud

 How to reach our law firm

 At Brewer & Pritchard, we understand every step involved in the whistleblower process.
 We will handle your case with discretion and sensitivity to your needs.
-Call now for a free consultation with Brewer & Pritchard: 800-445-8710.
+Call Brewer & Pritchard at 800-445-8710.
 We are based in Houston, Texas, but accept clients throughout the country.